netbox-community/netbox/docs/features/event-rules.md

 # Event Rules

-NetBox includes the ability to execute certain functions in response in response to internal object changes.
+NetBox includes the ability to execute certain functions in response to internal object changes.
 These include:

 * [Scripts](../customization/custom-scripts.md) execution
 * [Webhooks](../integrations/webhooks.md) execution

 For example, suppose you want to automatically configure a monitoring system to start monitoring a device when its operational status is changed to active, and remove it from monitoring for any other status.
 You can create a webhook in NetBox for the device model and craft its content and destination URL to effect the desired change on the receiving system.
-You can then associate and Event Rule with this webhook and the webhook will be sent automatically by NetBox whenever the configured constraints are met.
+You can then associate an event rule with this webhook and the webhook will be sent automatically by NetBox whenever the configured constraints are met.

-Each event must be associated with at least one NetBox object type and at least one event (create, update, or delete).
+Each event must be associated with at least one NetBox object type and at least one event (e.g. create, update, or delete).

 ## Conditional Event Rules